Tips from a Pro on Crate Training a Puppy

 Crate Time When Gone

 When you're not around, manage crate time by utilizing interactive toys to keep your puppy busy and sustaining a serene routine.
 It's important to remember that puppies grow up in a dog's age, so avoid leaving puppies under six months in the crate for more than three to four hours due to their limited bladder control.
 Consider hiring a pet sitter or using a daycare facility to reduce the time your puppy spends in the crate daily.
 When leaving, avoid making a big deal out of it.

 Treat your departure as a routine event to maintain a calm environment for your puppy.
 Similarly, when you return, keep arrivals low-key to prevent escalating your puppy's anxiety.
 This approach helps your puppy remain calm and secure in the crate.
+Once your puppy is comfortable with short periods of crate time, start leaving the room for brief intervals, gradually increasing the time as your puppy remains calm.

+If your puppy starts to whine, go back to shorter time periods for the next few sessions to ensure they feel safe and secure.
 Do not over-dramatize your departure from the house.
-Treat departures as routine events to maintain a calm environment for your adult and older dogs and puppies.
+Treat departures as routine events to maintain a calm environment for your adult and most dogs and puppies.
 When leaving, interact with your dog briefly to ensure they feel at ease.
+Praise your puppy briefly and give them a treat when your puppy dog enters the crate before you sit quietly and leave.
+When returning home, avoid dramatic gestures or excitement to prevent escalating your puppy's anxiety.
+Keep arrivals low-key and avoid rewarding excited behavior to help your puppy stay calm.

 Crate Training at Night